Illyazz/client-testing/README.md

 - [ ] :speaking_head: Tell students that giving a `name` to your inputs is going to be extremely helpful for a number of things
 - [ ] :computer: Add `name` attributes to all your inputs

+**Pass the Tests**
+- [ ] :computer: Run the test suite and have students navigate you until all are passing

 **labels** _(5 mins)_
 - [ ] :speaking_head: Tell students that it would be good to have some labels for our inputs
 - [ ] :exclamation: Advise students that even if they don't want to add them, labels are important for accessibility so do it anyway!